mlee22ph/Project4_Group11_AR_GP_ML/README.md

 ## Scripts

+- ETL Directory: Contains notebook used for ETL
-- `01_ASX_Top10_Dataframes_Historic.ipynb`: Jupyter notebook for retrieving top 10 companies per industry group and historical stock data.
+	- `ETL.ipynb` - Jupyter notebook for extract, transform and load the data
-- `02_Retrive_ASX_Ticker_Fundamentals.ipynb`: Script for scraping fundamental data of ASX-listed companies.
-	- Total of 250 tickers were scraped.
-Scraping done 10 tickers at a time and later merged to create the raw CSV file.
-	- various steps were taken to clean the dataset to create the final clean CSV file.
-	- `PE` column was computed using the formula `PE = lastPrice/EPS` and ensuring the value is zero if EPS is zero or Null.
-- `03_Creating_DataBase.ipynb`: Notebook detailing the creation of the database structure.
-	- 4 tables were created `industry_groups`, `top_ten`, `top_ten_historic` and `fundamental` in the `top_ten_asx.db` database.
-- `app_solution.py`: The Flask application script.
-	- 4 json end points are created corresponding to the 4 tables.
-- `index.html`: Main HTML file that structures the web dashboard.
+- Model 1 Directory: Contains all notebooks for skin cancer prediction using DecisionTree, LogisticRegression, RandomForest andd SVM, including saved models and encoders.
+	- `SkinCancerClasification.ipynb` - Jupyter notebook using NN model without scaling
 - Model 2 Directory: Contains all notebooks for skin cancer classification, including saved models and images
-	- SkinCancerClasification.ipynb - Jupyter notebook using NN model without scaling
+	- `SkinCancerClasification.ipynb` - Jupyter notebook using NN model without scaling
- 	- SkinCancerClasificationNoOverSampler.ipynb - Jupyter notebook using NN model without scaling and without OverSampler
+	- `SkinCancerClasificationNoOverSampler.ipynb` - Jupyter notebook using NN model without scaling and without OverSampler
-  	- SkinCancerClasificationNoOverSamplerOptimised.ipynb - Jupyter notebook using NN model without scaling and without OverSampler but with optimised parameters to improve accuracy
+	- `SkinCancerClasificationNoOverSamplerOptimised.ipynb` - Jupyter notebook using NN model without scaling and without OverSampler but with optimised parameters to improve accuracy
-  	- SkinCancerClasificationNoOverSamplerWithScaling.ipynb - Jupyter notebook using NN model with scaling but without OverSampler
+	- `SkinCancerClasificationNoOverSamplerWithScaling.ipynb` - Jupyter notebook using NN model with scaling but without OverSampler
-  	- SkinCancerClasificationNoOverSamplerWithScalingOptimised.ipynb - Jupyter notebook using NN model with scaling but without OverSampler and with optimised parameters to improve accuracy
+	- `SkinCancerClasificationNoOverSamplerWithScalingOptimised.ipynb` - Jupyter notebook using NN model with scaling but without OverSampler and with optimised parameters to improve accuracy
-  	- SkinCancerClasificationWithScaling.ipynb - Jupyter notebook using NN model with scaling
+	- `SkinCancerClasificationWithScaling.ipynb` - Jupyter notebook using NN model with scaling
-  	- SkinCancerClasificationWithScaling1stOptimisation.ipynb  - Jupyter notebook using NN model with scaling and with OverSampler and the initial optimisation to improve accuracy
+	- `SkinCancerClasificationWithScaling1stOptimisation.ipynb`  - Jupyter notebook using NN model with scaling and with OverSampler and the initial optimisation to improve accuracy
-  	- SkinCancerClasificationWithScalingFinalOptimisation.ipynb  - Jupyter notebook using NN model with scaling and with OverSampler and the final optimisation to improve accuracy
+	- `SkinCancerClasificationWithScalingFinalOptimisation.ipynb`  - Jupyter notebook using NN model with scaling and with OverSampler and the final optimisation to improve accuracy
-  	- SkinCancerClasificationWithScalingMoreOptimisations.ipynb  - Jupyter notebook using NN model with scaling and with OverSampler and the second to the last optimisation to improve accuracy
+	- `SkinCancerClasificationWithScalingMoreOptimisations.ipynb`  - Jupyter notebook using NN model with scaling and with OverSampler and the second to the last optimisation to improve accuracy
 	- Models Directory containing all saved models for each notebook above
 	- Images Directory containing all saved images for each notebook above
+- Model 3 Directory: Contains all notebooks for skin cancer image classification, including saved associated models and parameters.
+Please note that these notebooks were run in Google Colab and saved and copied here.
+The directory path in the notebooks will need to be changed to make it work.
+	- `Model3_28_10000.ipynb` - Jupyter notebook using NN model using 10000 images with 28 by 28 pixel
+	- `Model3_28_350.ipynb` - Jupyter notebook using NN model using 350 images with 28 by 28 pixel
+- Resource Directory: Contains all data input and subsequent output.
+	- `HAM10000_metadata.csv` - metadata csv file downloaded from the kaggle.com
+	- `hmnist_28_28_RGB.csv` - RGB in 28x28 pixels csv file downloaded from the kaggle.com
+	- various other output and processed csv
+	- `test_1_image_per_dx` - folder containing 7 images one each per dx column.
+Images used as input in final model saved.
+	- `train_50_images_per_dx` - folder containing 50 images each per dx column.
+Used for the `Model3_28_350.ipynb` job.
+- Streamlit Directory: Contains all notebooks for streamlit app deployment with the following subfolders and file.
+	- streamlit_app2.py - streamlit code

 ## Repository Structure